 Mayor's Graduate Scholarship Program

-The university offers competitive scholarships of up to 75 percent of tuition costs to qualified permanent New York City government employees who are entering part-time students in the school's master's degree programs.* The Mayor's Graduate Scholarship is awarded for the duration of a student's registration in the program as long as the student takes at least six credits each semester and makes satisfactory academic progress.
+The university offers competitive scholarships of up to 50 percent of tuition costs to qualified permanent New York City government employees who are entering part-time students in the school's master's degree programs.
+The Mayor's Graduate Scholarship is awarded for the duration of the student's registration in the program as long as you take at least six credits each semester and makes satisfactory academic progress.

 The Fulbright Program supports educational exchanges that strengthen understanding and communication between the United States and more than 140 countries.
 It is administered through the Institute for International Education (IIE).
-The fellowship is evaluated
+The fellowship award

-and awarded on a case-by-case basis; the decision is informed by IIE's evaluation.
+is evaluated and awarded on a case-by-case basis and informed by IIE's evaluation.
 For more information on how to apply, visit the Fulbright website.